 2. Unlimited Baselines

-In both Microsoft Project and Primavera P6, baselines can be created.
+In both Microsoft Project and Primavera P6, you can create and save baselines.
 Baselines act as a copy of the schedule at a particular point in time, and are generally used as a benchmark to compare future progress against.
-It’s a good practice to regularly create new baselines as the progresses.
-Depending on the length of the schedule, you may find the need to create many baselines throughout the project’s lifespan.
+It’s a good practice to regularly create new baselines as the schedule progresses.
+Depending on the length of the schedule, you may find the need to create many baselines throughout the project’s lifespan, such as after each status update period.

 In Microsoft Project, only 11 baselines can be created for a project.
 Primavera P6, on the other hand, allows you to create unlimited baselines, which can be especially useful for longer schedules.
 Additionally, in P6, as many as four of these baselines can be compared against each other at any one time.